-Tyne Rivers Trust are the only independent environmental charity dedicated to improving the Tyne Catchment.
+Tyne Rivers Trust is the only independent environmental charity dedicated to improving the Tyne Catchment.
 We work with people and communities to protect and enhance the River Tyne and its tributaries, so they are healthy, biodiverse, and an asset for present and future generations.
 We can only achieve this by working with others, and as a charity we are reliant on financial support.
 We need people to support us and get involved.

 The River Tyne has recovered a great deal over the last 50 years from the pollution caused during the peak of industry activity.
 The demise of hard industry in the lower reaches was the key, but continued improvement in water quality comes from a whole range of measures throughout the catchment that all need a careful balance of prevention and intervention.
 Although the river may seem clean, there are still many problems to be remedied.